George Otten

-Johann Friedrich Georg Otten (1861–1954) was a German-born American horticulturist, florist, and landscape architect whose transformative work in Portland and Seaside, Oregon, established him as a foundational figure in the state’s floral and civic beautification heritage.
-Known professionally as George Otten, he shaped Portland’s identity as the "Rose City" through his leadership in landmark events like the Lewis and Clark Centennial Exposition, Portland’s Rose Day, the First Annual Fall Flower Show, and the Portland Rose Festival—where he was hailed as "the originator of Portland's Rose Festival" by The Oregon Sunday Journal on June 7, 1914—and his influential roles in civic committees and public education.
-An internationally recognized authority on tuberous begonias, Otten’s career spanned from 1885 to 1954, leaving a lasting legacy in Oregon’s gardens, parks, and global horticulture.
+Johann Friedrich Georg Otten (c.
+1861 – February 18, 1954), known professionally as George Otten, was a German-born American horticulturist, florist, landscape architect, and landscape gardener whose significant contributions in Portland and Seaside, Oregon, established him as an influential figure in the state's floral and civic beautification heritage.

+Otten contributed to Portland's reputation as the “Rose City” through his leadership in landmark events like the Lewis and Clark Centennial Exposition, Portland's Rose Day, the First Annual Fall Flower Show, and the Portland Rose Festival—where he was credited as "the originator of Portland's Rose Festival" by The Oregon Sunday Journal on June 7, 1914—and his influential roles in civic committees and public education.
+An recognized authority on tuberous begonias, Otten's career spanned from 1885 to 1954, leaving an enduring influence in Oregon's gardens, parks, and global horticulture.

-Early life, education, and work in Europe
+Early life, education, and immigration to the United States

 Johann Friedrich Georg Otten was born in 1861 in Bremen, Germany, where his passion for horticulture took root.
 At age 15, around 1876, he began an apprenticeship in horticulture, mastering foundational skills at Lehe, Germany.
-After graduation, at 18—circa 1879—he undertook a walking tour from the North Sea to the Adriatic Sea, studying Europe’s great gardens and refining his landscaping and horticultural expertise.
+After graduation, at 18—circa 1879—he undertook a walking tour from the North Sea to the Adriatic Sea, studying Europe's great gardens and refining his landscaping and horticultural expertise.
 According to Otten's obituary, "At one time he was in charge of the royal botanical gardens of King Ludwig in Germany."